EASS-HIT-2022/menage-acquires-website/README.md

 # TESTS

-to run the tests run on the command line : `pytest`
+to run the tests run on the your shell : `pytest`